-- When discordant results are identified between POC NAAT (molecular tests) and lab-based PCR, Facilities should also consult the CDC tool Considerations for Interpreting Antigen Test Results in Nursing Homes and the associated webpage to determine appropriate next steps.
-Facilities should substitute the POC NAAT (molecular test) results in the algorithm anywhere the antigen testing is mentioned. - CDPHE requires the collection of a confirmatory lab-based PCR test immediately following a positive POC antigen or POC NAAT (molecular test), however there may be rare exceptions when this is not possible.
-If more than 48 hours separate the two specimen collections, or if there have been opportunities for new exposures, a laboratory-based NAAT (molecular test should be considered a separate test - not a confirmation of the earlier test.
-If a facility identifies more than one discordant test result in a 24 hr period, the facility should contact the CDPHE IP team to assist with determining isolation and quarantine recommendations.
-To contact the team email cdphe covid infection prevention@state.co.us or call 303-692-2700. - Outbreak Exit Testing - Outbreak exit testing is intended for facilities who have met outbreak criteria; it begins when a round of lab-based PCR testing identifies no positive residents or HCP.
-This is the first round of OB exit testing.
-Facilities must ensure and document testing of ALL eligible HCP and residents (i.e., individuals who have not tested PCR positive in the previous 90 days) in order to initiate OB Exit Testing. - A minimum of 7 days have passed since the collection date of the last positive lab-based PCR test and two additional rounds of lab-based PCR testing identify no positive residents or HCP. - If at any point a positive resident or HCP is identified during a round of lab-based PCR testing, the facility returns to OB testing. - Facilities may resume or continue admissions (regardless of resident COVID-19 status), communal dining and group activities, and indoor visitation. - All other testing should continue based on the testing table in this document. - Additional information for CMS regulated facilities, to include next steps in responding and visitation during an outbreak, can be found in the Visitation During an Outbreak section.
+- Outbreak Exit Testing is intended for facilities that have met outbreak criteria; it begins when a round of lab-based PCR testing identifies no positive residents or HCP.
+This is the first round of OB Exit Testing.
+Facilities must ensure and document testing of ALL eligible HCP and residents (i.e., individuals who have not tested PCR positive in the previous 90 days) in order to initiate OB Exit Testing. - Outbreak Exit Testing finishes when a minimum of 7 days have passed since the collection date of the last positive lab-based PCR test and two additional rounds of lab-based PCR testing identify no positive residents or HCP. - If at any point a positive resident or HCP is identified during a round of lab-based PCR testing, the facility returns to OB testing. - Facilities may continue admissions (regardless of resident COVID-19 status), communal dining, group activities, and indoor visitation. - All other testing should continue based on the testing table in this document. - During Outbreak Exit Testing, facilities located in counties with substantial to high community transmission with HCP who are not fully vaccinated, should follow the more frequent surveillance testing requirements (twice weekly lab-based PCR testing and daily POC testing prior to the start of every shift). - Additional information for CMS regulated facilities, to include next steps in responding and visitation during an outbreak, can be found in the Visitation During an Outbreak section.